How to Apply CSS3 Transforms to Background Images — SitePoint

 }

 Great stuff.
 However, this rotates the whole element — its content, border and background image.
 What if you only want to rotate the background image?
-Or what if you want the background to remain fixed while the element is rotated?
+Or what if you want the background to remain fixed while the content is rotated?

-Currently, there’s no W3C proposal for background-image transformations.
-It would be incredibly useful so I suspect one will appear eventually, but that doesn’t help developers who want to use similar effects today.
+background-image transformations.
+It would be incredibly useful, so perhaps one will appear eventually, but that doesn’t help developers who want to use similar effects today.

+One option would be to create a new background image from the original, say rotated by 45 degrees.
+This could be achieved using:

-Fortunately, there is a solution.
-In essence, it’s a hack which applies the background image to a before or after pseudo element rather than the parent container.
-The pseudo element can then be transformed independently.
+Fortunately, there’s a CSS-based solution.
+In essence, it’s a hack which applies the background image to a

 Transforming the Background Only

-The container element can have any styles applied but it must be set to
+The container element can have any styles applied, but it must be set to

-position: relative since our pseudo element will be positioned within it.
+position: relative, since our pseudo element will be positioned within it.
 You should also set

-overflow: hidden unless you’re happy for the background to spill out beyond the container.
+overflow: hidden unless you’re happy for the background to spill out beyond the confines of the container.

 #myelement {

-Note: This article was updated in 2020.